canada-ca/canada-ca.github.io/_posts/2020-10-19-using-graphics.md

 In August, the [Northwest Territories](https://www.gov.nt.ca/) (NWT) shared how they use illustrations to make COVID-19 web content and communications products more accessible to all their communities.

-## Regional Context of Northwest Territories
+## Regional Context of the Northwest Territories

 The NWT is a land of diversity which consists of 33 communities spread over 1.3 million kilometers.
 Twelve of those communities are fly-in only.
 With a mix of urban and rural living, the speed and cost for digital infrastructure can vary significantly.
 Literacy levels also vary.
 70% of Indigenous adults are below IALSS level 3 (international functional literacy standard) in English.